emschu/oerc/README.md

 - You need a new feature/improvement? -> File an issue.
 - Contribute code through pull requests or submit patch files.

-**Planned - and not yet implemented - support of tv/radio channels and SRF + ORF support:**
+**Planned - and not yet implemented - support of tv/radio channels and SRF support:**

 *Radio:*
  - DLR/DLF